GiaoSuD/Smart-Search-Engine/README.md

 - `bm25_model.pkl` – pre-built BM25 index for faster search.
 ## Note
 - If you clone this repo, pls change the path to csv file on you computer to run it work, the path in app.py.
-- If you run the app.py for the first time, it's may take a while (about 2-3m) to run because the data file is heavy
+- If you run the app.py for the first time, it's may take a while (about 2-3m) to run and create bm25_model.pkl because the data file is heavy